What I've learned in a lifetime about humanity's needless predicament, its causes, and cures

 These Controllers likewise understand the vital importance of operating in the shadows: You can't fight or kill your enemy if you don't know who your enemy is.

 The Non-Violence Myth.
-These men in the shadows likewise understand that the only real threat to their rule is a strategically-executed violent uprising, an uprising that, among other things, targets them personally.
-So they cynically convinced the majority of decent people everywhere that it's OK for them, the Controllers, to murder and poison millions and destroy the very foundations of life on earth, but that it is immoral for their victims to save billions of lives, to save freedom and decency and justice, to save life itself, by giving these psychopaths a tiny bit of their own violent medicine.
+The men in the shadows likewise understand that the only real threat to their rule is a strategically-executed violent uprising, an uprising that, among other things, targets them personally.
+So they cynically convinced the majority of decent people everywhere that it's OK for them, the Controllers, to murder and poison millions and destroy the very foundations of life on earth, but that it is immoral for their victims to own guns and save billions of lives, to save freedom and decency and justice, to save life itself, by giving these psychopaths a tiny bit of their own violent medicine.
 This is a fantastic brain-washing achievement — and empirically false.
 The historical record clearly shows that Jesus of Nazareth, Gandhi, and Martin Luther King Jr. were wrong, and that their nonviolence got them killed and accomplished less than nothing.
 For millennia, hunter-gatherers dealt effectively — and violently — with psychopaths and freeloaders.
 Athenian and Theban democracies were restored precisely because their public-minded citizens were willing to exile, condemn to death, or assassinate, forever-scheming, power-hungry, oligarchs.

 The myth that pacifists can save the world has many well-meaning adherents, especially among truth-seekers.
 Consequently, the few dissidents (like myself) who advocate a violent overthrow of the Controllers are shunned by both the mainstream and the so-called alternative media.
 Besides the clearcut verdict of history, numerous lovers of peace, justice, and freedom, reluctantly endorsed violent revolutions.
 Here is Thomas Jefferson: